This website has browser limitations. It is recommended that you use a browser such as Edge, Chrome, Safari or Firefox.

 Fermentation is found in many everyday foods such as yogurt, butter, beer and cheese, but some fermented foods are particularly good for our intestinal microbiota because they are naturally rich in probiotics :

-• fermented cabbage: found in sauerkraut
+• fermented cabbage : found in sauerkraut

-• chicory: opt for chicory leaves in salads for example!
+• chicory: opt for chicory leaves in salads, for example!

-• artichokes: nothing better with a little vinaigrette!
+• artichokes: nothing beats a little vinaigrette!

-• garlic: it has the power to detoxify the liver and also contains adenosine, a powerful vasodilator that boosts blood circulation
+• garlic: has the power to detoxify the liver and also contains adenosine, a powerful vasodilator that boosts blood circulation

 ← Old article New article →